Preaching God's Word Video Lectures

 11 - Preaching Revelation (26 min)

 12 - Preaching Old Testament Narrative (19 min)

 13 - Preaching the Law (21 min)

 15 - Preaching Psalms and Wisdom Literature (22 min)

 About the Authors

 Terry G. Carter (PhD, Southwestern Baptist Theological Seminary) is chair of the department of Christian ministries and holder of the W.O.
 Vaught Chair in the Pruet School of Christian Studies at Ouachita Baptist University.
 He teaches homiletics, pastoral ministry, Christian history, evangelism and church growth, missions, and survey of the Bible.
 He is author of The Journal and Selected Letters of William Carey.

 J. Daniel Hays (PhD, Southwestern Baptist Theological Seminary) is dean of the Pruet School of Christian Studies and professor of Old Testament at Ouachita Baptist University.
-He is the author of From Every People and Nation, and he has coauthored Grasping God’s Word; Preaching God’s Word; Journey into God’s Word; The Story of Israel: A Biblical Theology; Iraq: Babylon of the End Times?; Apocalypse; and The Dictionary of Biblical Prophecy.
-He teaches adult Sunday school at his local church in Arkadelphia, Arkansas, and preaches frequently throughout the nation.
+He is the author of From Every People and Nation, The Message of the Prophets, The Temple and the Tabernacle, and A Christian’s Guide to Evidence for the Bible: 101 Proofs from History and Archaeology.
+He has coauthored or coedited Grasping God’s Word; Journey into God’s Word; Preaching God’s Word; The Baker Illustrated Bible Background Commentary; Jeremiah and Lamentations; The Story of Israel: A Biblical Theology; and God’s Relational Presence: The Cohesive Center of Biblical Theology.
+He teaches adult Sunday School at his local church in Arkadelphia, Arkansas, and also speaks both regionally and internationally.

 The Preaching God’s Word course assists preachers and homiletics students to develop and deliver biblically based expository sermons relevant for the twenty-first century.